Protect your loved ones from spiralling funeral costs

 At Reassured, we offer a free writing in trust service.
 We can help you complete the paperwork and can explain any industry jargon.

-Compare quotes for over 50s
+Compare funeral plans for over 50s

 There are many life insurance and funeral care providers offering various policy options, often at very different prices.